alex-mikhailov-design/apple-notes-collapse-all-folders/README.md

 5. Add a **Run AppleScript** action and paste the code from the [AppleScript](#applescript) section below.
 6. Save the shortcut.

-#### *Tip: Add a Desktop Widget*
+> **Tip: Add a Desktop Widget**
-For quick one-click access, you can add the shortcut as a widget on your macOS desktop:
+> For quick one-click access, you can add the shortcut as a widget on your macOS desktop:
-1. Right-click anywhere on your desktop.
+> 1. Right-click anywhere on your desktop.
-2. Click "Edit Widgets".
+> 2. Click "Edit Widgets".
-3. In the widget gallery, search for "Shortcuts" in the search bar or scroll down to find it in the list.
+> 3. In the widget gallery, search for "Shortcuts" in the search bar or scroll down to find it in the list.
-4. Find the Shortcuts widget and drag it onto your desktop (the small size works best for a single shortcut).
+> 4. Find the Shortcuts widget and drag it onto your desktop (the small size works best for a single shortcut).
-5. Once placed on the desktop, right-click the widget and choose "Edit "Shortcuts"".
+> 5. Once placed on the desktop, right-click the widget and choose "Edit "Shortcuts"".
-6. Select "Collapse All Folders in Notes" from the list.
+> 6. Select "Collapse All Folders in Notes" from the list.
-7. Click "Done".
+> 7. Click "Done".
+>

-You can now run the shortcut directly from your desktop by clicking the widget.
+> You can now run the shortcut directly from your desktop by clicking the widget.

 ## Shortcut Configuration